 A new round of bingeing usually occurs at least once a week.
 You may be normal weight, overweight or obese.

 Rumination disorder is repeatedly and persistently regurgitating food after eating, but it's not due to a medical condition or another eating disorder such as anorexia, bulimia or binge-eating disorder.
-Food is brought back up into the mouth without nausea or gagging.
+Food is brought back up into the mouth without nausea or gagging, and regurgitation may not be intentional.
 Sometimes regurgitated food is rechewed and reswallowed or spit out.

 The disorder may result in malnutrition if the food is spit out or if the person eats significantly less to prevent the behavior.
 The occurrence of rumination disorder may be more common in infancy or in people who have an intellectual disability.